• Skip to primary navigation

 Prepare the Diplomat Cream

-Place the milk and butter in a saucepan and bring to boil over medium heat.
+Place the milk and butter in a saucepan and bring to a boil over medium heat.
 Remove the saucepan from the heat.
-In a bowl, whisk together the egg yolks and sugar until the mixture becomes pale and thick.

 heat the milk, butter and vanilla on low heat